Brandon123b/YT-Playlist-Finder/README.md

 ## Notes

 - Uses YouTube's internal API directly — no third-party servers, no API keys, no quotas.
 Everything runs in your browser.
 - Works on `youtube.com`.
 Does not work on YouTube Music or YouTube Kids.
+(Probably)

 ## License